storybookjs/react-native/docs/src/pages/basics/guide-vue/index.md

 configure(loadStories, module);
 ```

-This example registered your custom `Button.vue` component, installed the Vuex plugin, and loaded you Storybook stories defined in `../stories/index.js`.
+This example registered your custom `Button.vue` component, installed the Vuex plugin, and loaded your Storybook stories defined in `../stories/index.js`.

 All custom components and Vue plugins should be registered before calling `configure()`.